Skip To The Main Content

 B1: Elements of Effective and Robust Microbiology Laboratory Investigations

 Inadequate performance and documentation of investigations represent a large proportion of observations from health authorities.
-In this session, the presenters will discuss best practices and examples for conducting effective and robust Microbiology Laboratory Investigations in support of a thorough root cause analysis.
-Elements to consider for aseptic process simulation or sterility test failures as well as for environmental monitoring limit excursions will be addressed.
+In this session, the presenters will discuss best practices and examples for conducting effective and robust microbiology laboratory investigations in support of a thorough root cause analysis.
+Elements to consider for bioburden investigations in non-sterile manufacturing as well as for environmental monitoring (EM) limit excursions will be addressed.
 The importance of identifying the type of contaminant to determine the root cause and to define respective remediation measures will also be highlighted.

 11:35 | Investigating Cleanroom Contamination and Disinfection Strategies